 What does a ultrasound do and how does it work?

-What can my pet expect during a ultrasound?
+What can my pet expect during an ultrasound?

-Depending on what we are imaging, your pet may have a little wet hair to a small shaved area.
-Ultrasound are easy on your pets, and the biggest concern is to have them stay still.
-If your pet is having an in depth ultrasound preformed, we may help with the nerves and give a small amount of medication to get them through.
+Depending on what we are imaging, your pet may have a shaved area or wet fur from the ultrasound gel.
+Ultrasounds are easy on your pets; however the biggest concern is keeping the animal still.
+If your pet is having an in-depth ultrasound preformed, we may give a small amount of medication to get them through.

 What can the ultrasound detect?

-We use ultrasound technology to aid in diagnosis of many conditions, along with using it as a guide for our bladder samples.
+We use ultrasound technology to aid in diagnosis of many conditions involving the liver, spleen, kidneys, heart and along with using it as a guide for our bladder samples.